barancanercan/energy_demand_forecast/README.md

     "prediction": 26500.3
 }
 ```

+### Frontend
+The web application provides:
+1. **Home Page**: Introduction to the energy forecasting tool.
+2. **Prediction Form**: Interactive form for submitting data to generate predictions.
+3. **Results Display**: Displays the prediction result or errors in a user-friendly manner.

 ## Contributing
 Feel free to fork this repository and submit pull requests.
 For major changes, please open an issue first to discuss your ideas.